Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Background and Historical Overview of LIGO Calibration

 The current generation of ground-based GW detectors employ an auxiliary laser system called photon calibrators (Pcals) as an absolute calibration reference in order to generate the calibrated fiducial displacements.
 Pcals use the radiation pressure from the reflection of power-modulated auxiliary 1047\,nm laser beams to apply a force directly on its given arm cavity optic, displacing it along the arm cavity beam axis~\cite{karki2016advanced}.
 One Pcal system is installed at each end station on the X and Y arms of the detectors.

 The amplitude of the Pcal-induced displacement is proportional to the amplitude of the modulated Pcal laser power.
 Thus, the accuracy of the periodic fiducial displacements is directly dependent on the accuracy of the Pcal laser power sensors.
-A global scheme to characterize the Pcal power sensors has been implemented to improve the accuracy of the absolute calibration in collaboration with national metrology institutes (NMIs) in the US (NIST) and Germany (PTB) and to reduce relative calibration errors between the LIGO and Virgo detectors~\cite{karki2022toward}.
+A global scheme to characterize the Pcal power sensors has been implemented to improve the accuracy of the absolute calibration in collaboration with national metrology institutes in the US (NIST) and Germany (PTB) and to reduce relative calibration errors between the LIGO and Virgo detectors~\cite{karki2022toward}.

-Improvements in the Pcal measurement techniques and the automation of data analysis processes, along with NIST and PTB's efforts to provide better calibration accuracy, has enabled the generation of fiducial displacements with only 0.3\,\% uncertainty for the current observing run , a significant improvement from 0.42\,\% in O3~\cite{bhattacharjee2020fiducial} and 0.72\% in O1 and O2~\cite{karki2016advanced}.
-The major source of uncertainty in Pcal-induced displacement is unwanted rotation of the test mass due to the Pcal center of force position offset or interferometer beam position offset.
-At the LIGO Hanford site, the interferometer beams are deliberately positioned more than 20\,mm from the nominal position at the center of the test mass to minimize the effect from point absorber defects \cite{brooks2021point}.
-However, at Livingston, the test masses were upgraded with better coatings before the start of O4.
-This allowed the interferometer beam to operate close to its nominal position, thus reducing the Pcal uncertainty estimate to 0.15\,\% from 0.3\,\%.
-It is expected that similar coating upgrades at the LIGO Hanford observatory would lead to the same level of Pcal uncertainty.
+Improvements in the Pcal measurement techniques and the automation of data analysis processes, along with NIST and PTB's efforts to provide better calibration accuracy, has enabled the generation of fiducial displacements with only 0.3\,\% uncertainty for the current observing run, a significant improvement from 0.42\,\% in O3~\cite{bhattacharjee2020fiducial} and 0.72\% in O1 and O2~\cite{karki2016advanced}.
+The major source of uncertainty in Pcal-induced displacement is unwanted rotation of the test mass due to the Pcal center of force position offset or an interferometer beam position offset.
+At the LIGO Hanford site, the interferometer beams are deliberately positioned more than 20~mm away from the nominal position at the center of the test mass to minimize the effect from point absorber defects \cite{brooks2021point}.
+However, at Livingston, the test mass coatings were improved to remove point absorber defects before the start of O4.
+This allowed the interferometer beam to operate closer to its nominal position, thus reducing the Pcal uncertainty estimate from 0.3\,\% to 0.15\,\%.
+It is expected that similar upgrades to reduce point absorbers on the coatings at the LIGO Hanford observatory would lead to the same level of Pcal uncertainty.